 PWR1 / PWR2 Indicator State Power Supply Module Condition Description User Actions Red Fault or no power The power cable for the sup- ply is unplugged, or there is no power from the source.
-Verify the power cable is connected to the power supply The power supply voltage of the active supply is out of range. module and the power cable is con- nected to the power source.
-The fan of the backup supply has stopped.
-Remove the associated power Note: In the case of a failed fan on both supplies, the instrument operates as long as the voltage is adequate. supply module for repair.
+Verify the power cable is connected to the power supply The power supply voltage of the active supply is out of range. module and the power cable is con- nected to the power The fan of the backup suppl has stopped.
+The fan of the backup supply has stopped. source.Remove the associated power Note: In the case of a failed fan on both supplies, the instrument operates as long as the voltage is adequate. supply module for repair.